nemi232/Personal-Finance-Manager/README.md

-# PersonalFinanceBoss
+# Personal Finance Manager

-PersonalFinanceBoss is a personal finance management application built using C# and ASP.NET Core.
+ A personal finance management application built using C# and ASP.NET Core.
 It allows users to manage their income and expenses, generate financial summaries, and visualize their financial data.

 ## Features